Adapalene: The Acne-Fighting Ingredient You’re Seeing Everywhere

 What Is Adapalene?

 Adapalene is a super-potent retinoid that has been proven to treat acne.
-“This ingredient has been studied in numerous clinical trials that have demonstrated high efficacy and lower risk of skin irritation,” Dr. King says, but until recently, it was only available by prescription.
-In 2016, however, the FDA approved adapalene 0.1% gel as an OTC (over the counter) treatment for acne.
+“This ingredient has been studied in numerous clinical trials that have demonstrated high efficacy and lower risk of skin irritation,” says Dr. King.
+But until recently, it was only available by prescription.
+In 2016, however, the FDA approved adapalene 0.1% gel as an OTC treatment for acne.
 “This is a big deal because adapalene 0.1% gel is the first in the class of drugs known as retinoids to be made available OTC for the treatment of acne!”
+Want to try out the ingredient for yourself?
+We recommend the La Roche-Posay Effaclar Adapalene Gel 0.1% Acne Treatment.

 OK, So How Is It Different From Other Acne Treatments?

 Unlike acne-fighting ingredients like salicylic acid and benzoyl peroxide, being in the retinoid class makes adapalene behave differently.
-“Retinoids work by binding to retinoic acid receptors,” explains Dr. King, “which help with the cell turnover of your skin.
-In other words, it can make a big difference in your skin.
-Specifically, says Dr. King, retinoids increase the turnover of skin cells, reduce the tendency of cells and debris to clump together and clog pores.
+“Retinoids work by binding to retinoic acid receptors,” explains Dr. King.
+“This helps with the cell turnover of your skin.”
+In other words, retinoids increase the turnover of skin cells and reduce the tendency of cells and debris to clump together and clog pores.

 Anti-Aging and Anti-Inflammatory Properties

-But that’s not all: In addition to the retinoid benefits of adapalene, Dr. King says that it can help “suppress the inflammatory response stimulated by the presence of Propionibacterium acnes, a bacterium that contributes to inflammatory acne.”
-It’s also been found to inhibit lipoxygenase activity, which is basically an early mediator of inflammation.
-In layman's terms, this means that adapalene generally causes very little irritation when it’s applied onto the skin.
+In addition to the retinoid benefits of adapalene, Dr. King says that it can help “suppress the inflammatory response stimulated by the presence of propionibacterium acnes, a bacterium that contributes to inflammatory acne.”
+It’s also been found to inhibit lipoxygenase activity, which means that adapalene generally causes very little irritation when it’s applied onto the skin.
+What’s more, adapalene works to stimulate cell turnover and, as a result, decrease discoloration.

 How to Incorporate Adapalene Into Your Routine